LBNL-ETA/SimulatorToFMU/README.rst

 .. note::

-  The FMU uses the Python 2.7/ C API for executing the Python-driven simulation program/script.
+  SimulatorToFMU generates FMUs that use the Python 2.7/ C API for executing Python-driven simulation programs/scripts.

 Requirements
 ^^^^^^^^^^^^